 Histograms are a powerful tool for system assessment.
 In order to make histograms comparable with other systems and with reference distributions they have to be normalized.
 The typical distributions of the histograms for each metric have been extracted on the basis of the projects reported in the Introduction.
-Some typical distributions can be modeled as Gaussian, Log Normal curves.
+Some typical distributions can be modeled as Gaussian, log normal curves.
 Normalized histogram distributions are quite independent of the development context, while are depending on the life-cycle context.
-In most cases, normalized histogram distributions are also independent of the languages - [Fioravanti et al. 1998a], [Lorenz et al. 1994].
+In most cases, normalized histogram distributions are also independent of the languages (Lorenz and Kidd, 1994; Fioravanti et al., 1998a).

-Please note that the above-mentioned views, profiles and histograms are capable of analyzing the system aspects in a given time instant, in a given life-cycle context.
+Please note that the above-mentioned views, profiles and histograms are capable of analyzing the system aspects in a given time instant and in a given life-cycle context.